ZiadSaad74/Jadara-Summer-Internship-Mentoring/README.md

 - Welcome to my repository as a mentor on a team in the summer internship for Jadara Solutions.

-- This repository was created as part of an internship program in our company, where I worked as a mentor guiding a team of interns across different roles:
+- This repo was created as part of an internship program, where I worked as a mentor guiding a team of interns across different roles:

   - Business Analyst
   - Data Modellers